top of page

 My adviser told me we weren't allowed by the school to use another payment platform because we didn't have a booster club, so I decided to start one.
 I worked with two other students to write a mission statement, come up with a name, research the legal process for starting a nonprofit, recruit a team of five parents, come up with fundraising ideas and communicate with our adviser and school administration.

-Selling more papers is not just a helpful source of income, it also expands the reach of our work to a larger audience and will hopefully encourage staff members to care more about print design.
-Through the booster club and affiliated advertising campaigns, I aim to increase our subscribers from 200 to 500 in the next year.
+Selling more papers is not just a helpful source of income, it also expands the reach of our work to a larger audience.
+Through the booster club and affiliated advertising campaigns, I've been able to increase subscriptions from 200 to 450.

 audreylyons@gmail.com